g-re-g/outlock/README.md

 * Maybe you want make mutexes that have to make a network call to work?
 * Maybe you have some distributed services that need to share a resource?

+# TODO
+* This is very much not complete and is in a good status to talk about what more needs to be done.

 # Development

  - Make sure you have ruby 3.0 or higher installed